Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 Tips:

-Even small accent stones will look whiter and more brilliant when using high-color diamonds rather than ordinary white ones.
+• Even small accent stones will look whiter and more brilliant when using high-color diamonds rather than ordinary white ones.

 3. Clarity in the 4Cs of Diamonds

-Clarity refers to the presence of internal and external imperfections.
+Clarity refers to the presence of internal (inclusions) and external (blemishes) imperfections.
 A trained professional uses a 10x magnification loupe to grade it.
 Grades range from Flawless (FL) to Included (I), with VVS, VS, and SI in between.

 Diamonds often contain tiny imperfections like pinpoints, clouds, or feathers.
 These inclusions can block or deflect light, affecting a diamond’s brilliance and color tone.